2D Game Design class

 gameplay and player experiences.
 Speculate on whether this might be

-true across different games or just an artifact of your game.
+true accross different games or just an artifact of your game.